-As it had been part of the Eastern Borderland of the Hungarian Kingdom in the 11th century, two castles were built in the city’s proximity, facing each other.
-(Called Kisvár and Őrvár, destroyed in the 16th century.)
+As the Székelyföld area had been part of the Eastern Borderland of the Hungarian Kingdom in the 11th century, two castles were built in the city’s proximity, facing each other.
+They were called Kisvár and Őrvár but they were destroyed in the 16th century.

-There was a valley between them called “Ördögvölgy” (Devil valley) that was flooded by the water of the Olt river in case of an attack.
-Its third castle was called “Három” and was built on the top of a hill called “Három-tető” (Three-top), built in the early 12th century.
+There was a valley between the two castles, it was called “Ördögvölgy” (Devil valley).
+This valley was flooded by the water of the Olt river in case of an attack.
+Its third castle was called “Három” (meaning “three” in the Hungarian language) and was built on the top of a hill called “Három-tető” (Three-top).
+It was constructed in the early 12th century.

 The Hungarian Székelys had a Catholic college founded there in 1630.
 In this time the city belonged to Lord Mikó Ferenc, the councilor of Prince Bethlen Gábor.
 Count Mikó Ferenc (1585-1635) was also a famous diplomat and chronicler.
 He was the Captain of Csík County and began to build the castle of Mikó there in 1623.
 The Prince’s builder, Giacomo Resti, helped in constructing the castle.